Freshwater Phish is a recurring column on The Young Folks about the band Phish, their music and cultural impact.

 The highlights in the first set include a powerful rendition of “Llama”, an expertly played version of the intricate prog-jazz number “Foam” (one of the hardest songs in the Phish repertoire to master) and an incredible “Split Open and Melt” that build’s upon the song’s famous intensity.
 While “SOAMelt” has been part of the Phish repertoire since 1989, it took until 1993 for the band to really figure out how they were going to jam it and what directions they could go with it; Once they did, they never looked back.
 “Melt” is one of the band’s most frenetic live numbers even now, and good one like the version here should refute any notion that Phish are “merely” a laid back hippie band.

+Right before the second set, you’ll hear about one of the many quirky and lighthearted events that Phish often peppers their shows with.
+In the fall of 1995, that was playing chess with their audience: The band would make a move before the show began, and interested fans would gather during the setbreak and choose a representative to make the audience move.
 The second set of the show is dominated by a monster “Tweezer” jam that stretches over 20 minutes, and includes a cover of Josh White’s blues number “Timber (Jerry the Mule)” inside of it.
 Later on, the band stretches “Halley’s Comet”, a song they have been playing since the 1980s, past the 10 minute mark for the first time in a jam that goes from upbeat pop to discordant acid rock.

 That New Year’s Eve show was released as New Year’s Eve 1995: Live at Madison Square Garden, which is one of the most newcomer friendly live albums the band has ever put out.
 Not only is it one of the best shows the band ever played, but it serves as the perfect introduction for how important New Year’s Eve has become for Phish).
 Live Phish Vol. 1 serves as a great follow-up listen to that release, as well as a superlative for those interested in checking out the incredible high-point that was December 1995.